kelwyres/Bactabolize/README.md

 * Any BLASTn hit that passes filtering is automatically considered ortholog
     - I don't think this is the best approach
 * Remove models genes that do not have an ortholog in the isolate
-    - Artifical genes are excepted here
+    - Artificial genes are excepted here
 * Rename identified orthologs to match locus\_tags in isolate
 * Write model to disk